pedro-amaral/onyo-challenges/android-challenge.md

 ### **Submission Process** ###
 The candidate must implement the app and send a Pull Request to this repository with the solution.

-The Pull request process works on either of this ways:
+The Pull request process works on either of these ways:

 1. The candidate forks the repository (should not clone it directly)
 2. Works on the code using the forked repository.